 Slow travel interview

 Colin, it took you and your brother thousands of kilometres by bicycle, train and plane from the Netherlands to your home in Perth, Western Australia.
 Looking back, how do you feel about the decision to take it slowly?

 It nearly seems like a dream.
 Those six months passed so quickly.
 There were tough moments, but I feel grateful to have had the opportunity and the chance to go on that journey.
-The journey became something else than travelling.
+Slow travel becomes something else than travelling.
 You are away.
 It is months and months.
 It is your daily work getting on the bike and cycling to the next point where you pitch your tent.

 I think it was an incredible opportunity to get much closer with my younger brother spending so much time together.
-We experienced a way different way traveling back to Australia.
-We have done that journey so many times between Europe and Australia.
+We experienced a way different way traveling back to Australia as we have done that journey so many times between Europe and Australia.
 We grew up in Australia, but were born in the Netherlands where there is still family.
 So, this journey gave us a huge appreciation for the distance we have often taken for granted.
 You simply fly over the continents.

 Can you briefly describe the route you took?

 We based ourselves at our birthplace just outside of Rotterdam [note: the family moved to Perth later on].
 We stayed with family.
 Our uncle is really into bikes, so he helped us setting ours up.
 Firstly, we had to find second-hand bikes and get gear together.

 We took off straight to the east.
 We stopped over for some time in Berlin to repair our bikes continuing through Poland, Lithuania, Latvia and up to Tallinn in Estonia.
 From here we took the Russian train all the way to Ulaanbaatar.